 How long do Intel CPUs Last?

 Intel is the original king of the CPU.
 For a long time, they simply couldn't be beaten.
-Intel chipsets generally cost more than AMD chips do.
+Intel chipsets generally cost more vs AMD chips.
 They are also more user-friendly and bombproof for all but the most intense users.

 Current generation Intel chips will last you at least three years before they start to struggle, and even at this point, many users will not find they degrade enough to need replacing until the four-year mark.
 A strong i9 executive laptop may last even longer, while a less powerful i3 laptop may run into problems slightly sooner.